 - 4.5.3.6.1.
-Contractor will not be permitted to tap existing water mains; this must be done by City of Bloomington Utilities. - 4.5.3.6.2.
-The Contractor is authorized to make service taps on the newly-installed mains which have passed both pressure and purification tests.
+Contractor will not be permitted to tap existing CBU water mains; this must be done by City of Bloomington Utilities. - 4.5.3.6.2.
+The Contractor is authorized to make service saddle taps on the newly-installed mains which have passed both pressure and purification tests.
 However, the Contractor must consult the Utilities Inspector, for approval of all methods and materials used in tapping the main and running services.
 The tapping machine and bit shall be clean and disinfected and the proper lubricant used such as Mueller cutting grease 681927.
-Fittings must be Ford, McDonald, or Mueller or an approved equivalent, made in the USA.
+Fittings must be locking compression/pack joint by Ford, McDonald, or Mueller or an approved equivalent, made in the USA.

 Also, the Contractor must consult the Utilities Engineer regarding required diameter of service lines in consideration of system pressure and flow in project area.
-Service lines shall be 1", 1-1/2", or 2" type K copper in conformance with ASTM B88.
-Only flared fittings will be permitted.
+Service lines for single residential use shall be 1", 1-1/2", or 2" type K copper in conformance with ASTM B88 or blue polyethylene AWWA 901 PE4710, ASTM D2737, CTS SDR9 PC250 (NSF 61).
+The service lines for new commercial and multifamily residential use shall be minimum 2" type K copper in conformance with ASTM B88 or blue polyethylene AWWA 901 PE4710, ASTM D2737, CTS SDR9 PC250 (NSF 61) to a curb stop ball valve.
+The yoke and meter for a commercial service will be sized by CBU New Services based on fixture count.